filmakarov/erc721-lockable/eip-draft_lockable_nft.md

 ## Specification
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-`ERC-721` compliant contracts MAY implement this ERC to provide a standard method of locking and unlocking the token at it's current owner address.
+`ERC-721` compliant contracts MAY implement this ERC to provide standard methods of locking and unlocking the token at it's current owner address.
 If the token is locked, the `getLocked` function MUST return an address, that is able to unlock the token.
 For the tokens that are not locked the `getLocked` function MUST return `address(0)`.
 The user MAY permanently lock the token by stating a smart-contract that does not implement interface to `unlock` function as unlocker.

 When the token is locked, all the [EIP-721](./eip-721.md) transfer functions MUST revert, except the msg.sender for the transfer tx is stated as unlocker for this token.
 When the token is locked, [EIP-721](./eip-721.md) `approve` method MUST revert.
-When the locked token is transferred by an unlocker, the token MUST be unlocked (unlocker set to `address(0)`).
+When the locked token is transferred by an unlocker, the token MUST be unlocked (unlocker set to `address(0)`) after trasnfer.

 Marketplaces that aim to support this standard SHOULD implement method to call `getLocked` method to understand if the token is locked or not.
 Locked tokens SHOULD NOT be available for listings.
-Locked tokens listings SHOULD hidden.
+Locked tokens listings SHOULD be hidden.

 ### Contract Interface
 ```solidity